How is Inflation Bad for the Economy: Let’s Start This Torrid Tale

 The citizens of Econoville also learned to harness mass psychology to enhance their returns in both the stock market and the commodities sector.
 The simple rule was to buy when the masses panicked and to sell when they were euphoric.
 This contrarian approach, advocated by investing legends like Warren Buffett, who famously said, “Be fearful when others are greedy and greedy when others are fearful,” proved invaluable.

 Take the stock market crash of 2008, for example.
-As panic gripped the markets, savvy investors who bought during the depths of despair saw tremendous gains in the subsequent years.
+As panic gripped the markets, savvy investors who bought during despair saw tremendous gains in the subsequent years.
 Similarly, in the commodities sector, oil prices plummeted during the COVID-19 pandemic, but those who bought into the fear and held on reaped substantial returns as prices rebounded.

 To understand why this approach works, we must delve into human psychology.
 Psychologists like Daniel Kahneman, a Nobel laureate, have extensively studied how cognitive biases and emotions influence financial decisions.
 Kahneman’s work on prospect theory reveals that people are more sensitive to losses than gains, leading to irrational decision-making during market downturns.
 This herd behaviour, where individuals follow the crowd, creates opportunities for contrarian investors.